tbocek/aitools/hw/hw.md

 **Cost implication**: No huge performance benefit paying for 512GB unless you need >250GB models.
 For running e.g., gpt-oss 120B with a few users concurrently, 512GB might make sense, on the other hand 512GB costs 2'400 CHF more than with 256GB.

-## Recommendations
+## Recommendations for buying
+This recommendation targets a dedicated server build optimized for AI workloads.

-**Apple M3 Ultra 256GB** for 7300 CHF - Energy efficient with ease of use and unified memory advantage.
+1) **Apple M3 Ultra 256GB** for 7300 CHF - Energy efficient with ease of use and unified memory advantage.
 No memory copying between CPU/GPU, excellent power efficiency, simple setup with MLX framework, quiet operation.
 Alternatively, to run larger MoE models, 512GB could make sense.

+1) **RTX 6000** for 6783 CHF - Maximum raw performance but requires powerful host machine and high power consumption.
+Specialized for AI workloads.

-**RX 7900 XTX** for 778 CHF - Best price/performance ratio.
+2) **RX 7900 XTX** for 778 CHF - Best budget option.
 Cheapest option with good performance, but only 24GB VRAM.

-**RTX 5090** for 2124 CHF - Very fast with 32GB VRAM.
-High performance with reasonable memory, CUDA has good optimization.

-**RTX 6000** for 6783 CHF - Maximum raw performance but requires powerful host machine and high power consumption.
-Specialized for AI workloads.

 **Resale considerations**: All hardware can be resold, while the RTX6000 is specialized for AI workloads, other hardware has multiple purposes (Gaming, CAD).
 Apple M3 Ultra can be used for any computing task.

-## Not Recommended
+## Not Recommended for buying
-**Azure A100**: Expensive at $2'700/month (2'160CHF/month), with data in the cloud.
-Only suitable for temporary/burst workloads.

-**AMD Ryzen AI MAX+ 395**: Poor performance currently, may improve in future but unlikely to match Apple M3 Ultra efficiency for text generation.
+**H100**: Expensive at 27'000 CHF, while the RTX6000 seems to deliver similar performance for much less.

+**AMD Ryzen AI MAX+ 395**, **DGX Spark**: Both have currently a low tg/s around 50-60.
+While pp is much faster with DGX Spark, which helps if you have lots of input, its also twice as expensive, with similar tg/s, which is in many application the drivinng factor.

+This recommendation targets a dedicated server build optimized for AI workloads.
+For non-dedicated servers or development machines, the AMD Ryzen AI MAX+ 395 offers better value—the DGX Spark costs twice as much while only excelling at prompt processing.
+The Apple M3 Ultra 256GB is more versatile and can be used for both dev and dedicated server.